zrhoffman/vscode-go/Building,-Debugging-and-Sideloading-the-extension-in-Visual-Studio-Code.md

 5. `vsce package` to build the package.
 This will generate a file with extension `vsix`
 6. Run the command `Extensions: Install from VSIX...`, choose the vsix file generated in the previous step

-## Beta testing this extension
+## Use the beta version of this extension

 If you want to help with testing the next update to this extension or you want to use the latest features that arent released yet, its easy to do so.
-Please see [Beta testing the Go extension](https://github.com/Microsoft/vscode-go/wiki/Use-the-beta-version-of-the-latest-Go-extension)
+Please see [Use the beta version of the Go extension](https://github.com/Microsoft/vscode-go/wiki/Use-the-beta-version-of-the-latest-Go-extension)